RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking

 \section{Acknowledgement}

 We thank our colleagues at Hippocratic AI for their valuable suggestions on this research.
-Hippocratic AI's values of {\em do no harm, patients first, equal access for all, creativity} and {\em humanity} supported us in this research to make LLM's safe for all.
+Hippocratic AI’s values of do no harm, patients first, equal access for all, creativity and humanity supported us in this research to make LLM’s safe for all.
 Finally thanks to Maulik Shah for giving feedback on drafts of the paper.